itsuchur/sentinelpublic/README.md

 Sentinel is a Discord bot that helps protect servers from userbot raids.
 It tracks accounts that mass-join the server within a short time span and automatically bans them if auto-ban mode is enabled on the server.

+The bot is highly customizable allowing server managers to tailor bot's security measures to their own liking and needs.

-New in 7.0: the logs of userbot raids are now published on the Internet on the temporary domain https://logs.itsuchur.dev/id=1.
+*8New in 7.0: the logs of userbot raids are now published on the Internet on the temporary domain https://logs. itsuchur.dev/id=1.
 Frontend is handled by Flask and Gunicorn (outside of scope of this repository).

 Much of the bot relies on using both PostgresSQL and Redis instead of keeping data in memory.
 This is intentional-- in the future the bot would get an admin dashboard to make management even easier.